autocrypt/autocrypt/doc/level1.rst

 metadata update) then all subsequent outbound Autocrypt headers SHOULD use the new certificate for the ``keydata`` attribute.

-See :ref:`mua-happypath` for examples of outbound headers and the following sections for header format definitions and parsing.
+See :ref:`example-headers` for examples of outbound headers and the following sections for header format definitions and parsing.

 ..  _autocryptheaderformat: